Daniel-KM/Omeka-S-module-DerivativeMedia/README.md

 - [ ] Finalize for pdf.
 - [ ] Add a check of number of job before running job CreateDerivatives.
 - [ ] Pdf to tsv for iiif search
+- [ ] Support pdf_media: create derivative pdf from media-level pdfs (per-page ocr, merge).
+- [ ] Option to remove original (issue on gitlab).
+- [ ] Option to replace original?
+This is risky, it should be checked first, but how?

 Warning